microsoftgraph/microsoft-graph-training/tutorials/includes/php/app-only/04-add-app-only-auth.md

     :::code language="php" source="../src/app-auth/graphapponlytutorial/main.php" id="InitializeGraphSnippet":::

-This code loads information from the .env file, and initializes two properties, a `PhpLeagueAuthenticationProvider` object and a `GraphServiceClient` object.
-The `PhpLeagueAuthenticationProvider` object will be used to authenticate requests, and the `GraphServiceClient` object will be used to make calls to Microsoft Graph.
+This code loads information from the .env file, and initializes two properties, a `ClientCredentialContext` object and a `GraphServiceClient` object.
+The `ClientCredentialContext` object will be used to authenticate requests, and the `GraphServiceClient` object will be used to make calls to Microsoft Graph.

 ## Test the client credentials flow